VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 ---
 Edits (Not related to new entries to post):
  - Retrospectively added images to previous days on April 14 JST.
 See edit [here](https://github.com/VINXIS/vinxis.moe/commit/caa9363bb169ac15dd68a8296a117a13875c0d81)
+ - Added a link to Idumo in a previous entry.
+See edit here

 Wow, I'm actually in Japan.